 As previously mentioned, the Hawaii small boat fishery is a mixed-gear fishery.
 In 2008, 47% of respondents reported using more than one gear type, predominantly trolling (for pelagic fish) and handline (for bottomfish).
 In 2014, 65% of respondents reported trolling as their most common gear, 16% indicated bottomfish handline, and 12% stated pelagic handline was their most commonly used gear.
 Trolling was more commonly used by recreational fishermen whereas pelagic handline and bottomfish gears were more commonly used by commercial fishermen.
 The 2014 study also asked about species composition of catch.
-While 93% of the respondents reporting landing pelagic fish in the past year, about half of respondents also reported they caught and landed bottomfish or reef fish.
+While 93% of the respondents reported they caught and landed bottomfish or reef fish.
 Thus, the small boat fleet includes not only a mixture of gear types, but also targets both pelagic and insular fish stocks.

-Both studies also examined how fishermen self-identified versus their commercial and non-commercial activities.
+Both studies also examined how fishermen self-identified versus their commercial and noncommercial activities.
 In both cases, many people who considered themselves recreational, subsistence, or cultural fishers still sold fish.
 In 2008, 42% of fishermen self-classified as commercial fishermen, yet 60% of respondents reported selling fish in the past year.
 In addition, just over 30% of fishermen who self-classified as recreational reported selling fish in the past year.
-Results for the 2014 study are shown in Table 48.
+Results for the 2014 study are shown in Table 59.